himadrivyas/MealDB-API-RecipeSearch/README.md

-# Recipe Search Page
+# Recipe Finder – JavaScript API Project
-A project created with an API &amp; Javascript to showcase recipes from following API link.
-I choose to display only links, picture and name but feel free to use my code and can display any number of other information from the JSON.
+This project was built using JavaScript and an external recipe API to dynamically display a curated selection of recipes.
+I chose to showcase each recipe's name, image, and source link for a clean, user-friendly interface.
+However, the code is flexible and can be easily extended to include additional data from the JSON response.
+Feel free to explore and customize it further!

 Used API: https://www.themealdb.com/api.php